grafana/agent/docs/sources/flow/reference/components/remote.kubernetes.configmap.md

 ## Blocks

-The following blocks are supported inside the definition of `remote.http`:
+The following blocks are supported inside the definition of `remote.kubernetes.configmap`:

 Hierarchy | Block | Description | Required
 --------- | ----- | ----------- | --------